 The transliteration of Persian terms.
-An explanation is needed to clarify the spelling of particular terms found in this staff.
-'Abdu'l-Baha's birthplace was Persia, and many of the words referring to his background and teachings are Persian or Arabic in origin.
-Prior to 1923, no uniform system of transliteration was used in the publications concerning 'Abdu'l-Baha when Persian and Arabic words appeared in written English.
+An explanation is meeded to clarify the spelling of particular terms found in this study.
+"Abdu"1-Baha's birthplace was Persia, and many of the words referring to his background and teachings are Persian or Arabic in origin.
+Prior to 1923, no uniform system of transliteration was used in the publications concerning "Abdu"1-Baha when Persian and Arabic words appeared in written English.

 A Persian-English translator explained:

 Transliteration means putting the letters of one alphabet into another alphabet.
 There are sounds in Arabic and Persian which have no English equivalents.
-For this reason letters and combinations have to be made up to represent these sounds Persian and Arabic pronunciation varies throughout the Middle East.
-In the early days, Orientalists added to the confusion by transliterating Persian and Arabic to suit themselves.
-A German might spell Shah "Schah" while a Frenchman spelled it "Chah".
+For this reason letters and combinations have to be made up to represent these sounds...Persian and Arabic pronunciation varies throughout the Middle East....In the early days, Orientalists added to the confusion by transliterating Persian and Arabic to suit themselves.
+A German might spell Shah "Schah" while a Frenchman spelled it "Chah."4

-Lester Thonssen and Albert Craig Baird, Speech Criticism: the development of standards for rhetorical appraisal, (New York: The Ronald Press Company, 1948), p.
+3Lester Thonssen and A. Graig Baird, Speech Criticism (New York: The Ronald Press Company, 1948), p.
 16.

 This inconsistency in transliteration resulted in the same words being reproduced in English-language publications in many different ways during the period of 1912.
-Examples would be such varieties as "Acca" and "Akka"; "Moslem" and "Muslin"; and "Baha Ullah" and "Baha'o'llah".
+Examples would be such varieties as "Acca" and "Akka"; "Moslem" and "Muslim"; and "Baha Ullah" and "Baha"o"llah."
 Such a variety will appear in the quotations used in this study.